MooVC/MooVC/README.md

 - Added a Serialization.SerializationInfoEnumeratorExtensions.ToDictionary extension to produce a dictionary containing the elements stored within a SerializationInfo object.
 - Added a Serialization.SerializationInfoExtensions.ToDictionary extension to produce a dictionary containing the elements stored within a SerializationInfo object.
 - Changed Ensure.ArgumentIsAcceptable so that it now returns the tested value.
-- Changed Ensure.ArgumentIsAcceptable so that it now differentiates between references and structs.
+- Changed Ensure.ArgumentIsAcceptable so that it now differentiates between references and structs (**breaking change**).
 - Changed Ensure.ArgumentNotNull so that it now returns the tested value.
 - Changed Ensure.ArgumentNotNull so that it now differentiates between references and structs.
 - Changed Ensure.ArgumentNotNullOrWhiteSpace so that it now returns the tested value.

+## End-User Impact

+### ArgumentIsAcceptable

+ArgumentIsAcceptable and ArgumentNotNull now return the value it tested to facilitate consistency with the new ArgumentNotEmpty and ArgumentInRange variants.
+The intention is to utilize these methods as part of the setters on constructors.
+The challenge arises in the return type, which is intended to be non-null when a nullable has been provided.
+Value types retain nullability if the method fails to differentiate between values and references.
+The breaking change arises as a result of differentiation.
+If you supply a non-null value type, the build fails because it is unable to resolve to the correct overload of the method.
+The explicit type must be specifed to prevent the failure.